microsoft/coe-starter-kit/coe-cli/docs/readme.md

 # Overview

-Once you have an install of the command line interface and it's [pre-requisites](#prerequisites) you can review the following commands
+Once you have an install of the command line interface and it's [prerequisites](#prerequisites) you can review the following commands

 - [Install](./install.md) - How to install the COE cli.